yuvalmGS/gigaspaces-wiki-jekyll/sbp/data-offload---gigaspaces-excel-integration.markdown

 ## 3 -- Defining Refresh Policy

 If you need the data displayed in your spreadsheet to be constantly updated, you can do this using the depanlinkExcel Space Viewertengahlink./excel-space-viewer.htmlbelakanglink.
-Simply define the required refresh rate in milliseconds in the [New View|Excel Space Viewer#Creating New View] or [Configure View|Excel Space Viewer#Changing Existing View] window.
+Simply define the required refresh rate in milliseconds in the depanlinkNew Viewtengahlink./excel-space-viewer.html#Creating New Viewbelakanglink or depanlinkConfigure Viewtengahlink./excel-space-viewer.html#Changing Existing Viewbelakanglink window.
 Excel in turn loads the updated data from the space according to the specified refresh rate.

 # What's Next?

-{% refer %}[Try another pattern|Excel that Scales Solution]{% endrefer %}
+{% refer %}depanlinkTry another patterntengahlink./excel-that-scales-solution.htmlbelakanglink{% endrefer %}